Alex27Khalupka/Go-course-final/README.md

 #### Docker

-To run the application: `docker-compose --build`
+To run the application: `docker-compose up --build`